How often do you ask for what you need?

 Recently, I took it back out and have been incorporating it into my morning meditation.
 It is called ‘The Language Of Letting Go” by Melody Beattie.

 This book is just one small paragraph daily, with an affirmation all about understanding that is ok to feel all of our emotions and learning to take back, and own our power.

-Today 3/29, this is the daily affirmation that inspired this post
+This is the daily affirmation that inspired this post:

 Getting Needs Met